Alisson3Rdev/Alisson3Rdev/README.md

 🎴 Hobies:
 - 🎵 play the drums
-- ⚽ Play E-games and soccer
+- ⚽ Play E-games and bascketball

 📶 Habilities:
 Here some programing languages and technologies who I'm accustumed to use: